 This is the first exercise for the lower back from the book Overcome Neck & Back Pain.
 Much of the pain of low back pain comes from the muscles and fascia of the lower back.
-And anyone who is suffering low back pain is loathe to bend forwards to stretch this area (it hurts too much, and if you avoid any movement pattern, it's not long before you lose your confidence in this critical part of the body.
-Loss of function happens at the same time.
+Anyone who is suffering low back pain is loathe to stretch this area because it hurts too much, and if you avoid any movement pattern, it's not long before you lose your confidence in this critical part of the body.

-This simple exercise loosens the oblique muscles first and then, by adding a gentle rotation, lets quadratus lumborum be stretched in time, too.
+This simple exercise loosens the oblique muscles and fascia first and then, by adding a gentle rotation, lets quadratus lumborum be stretched in time, too.
 For many people, quadratus lumborum (or "QL") is the location of the pain of their back pain; QL are also the deepest of the spinal muscles.

-The last part of the exercises uses trapezius to stretch latissimus dorsi—which connects directly to the thoraco-lumbar fascia.
-We have found that using the body to stretch itself yields the longest-lasting results (better than a partner or gravity in this regard).
+The last part of the exercises uses trapezius to stretch latissimus dorsi—which connects directly to the thoraco-lumbar fascia, another significant pain location.

-And all of this happens in this exercise with the spine unloaded, and the relevant muscles relaxed—so you can get the movement and the stretch without the pain and discomfort that a loaded spine will feel.
+All the movements that form this exercise happen with the spine unloaded, and while the relevant muscles are relaxed—so you can get the movement and the stretch without the pain and discomfort that a loaded spine will feel.

-Make sure you stretch the tighter side a second time; experience shows that a marked right--left difference in key functions is strongly correlated with recurring low back pain.
+Make sure you stretch the tighter side a second time; experience shows that reducing any marked right–left difference in a key function like this is strongly correlated with reduced low back pain.

 Hi, I'm going to take you through the subtleties of the very first exercise in the book which we found, and many other people have found, to be extremely effective for stretching out the tension and the pain of low back pain.
 It's an exercise which done properly stretches the obliques, quadratus lumborum, and latissimus dorsi, too.
 I've got a pillow here too, in front of me.
 You might be wondering why.
 I'll show you what that's for in a moment.